Tsez language: Case

 Tsez is an ergative–absolutive language, which means that it makes no distinction between the subject of an intransitive sentence and the object of a transitive one.
 Both are in the unmarked absolutive case; the agent of the transitive sentence is in the ergative case.

 According to Ramazan Rajabov, the oblique stem of 42% of the nouns is different from the absolutive stem.
 Some nouns change their internal structure (such as a vowel), but others add one of about 20 so-called "thematic suffixes" to their end, to which the other case suffixes are attached.
 For example, the word for "language" or "tongue" is mec, but its oblique stem is mecre-, hence its plural is mecrebi, the ergative mecrā and so on.
 Rajabov says that the choice of the correct thematic suffix is sometimes difficult even for native speakers.
-It is likely that their origin lies in an application of two different plural forms, in a similar way as in English the word "children" actually has two archaic plural endings: -(e)r and -en.
+It is likely that their origin lies in an application of two different plural forms, similar to the way the English word "children" actually has two archaic plural endings: -(e)r and -en.
 In Tsez it is sometimes even possible to use both the archaic and the regular and more productive -bi plural for a word.